 The extra sensory pleasures and distractions of a natural environment may help interrupt the habit to ruminate on problems or stressors.
 Devlin believes there’s good evidence that you’ll notice an improvement in your head space.
 ‘There was a study in Exeter a few years ago, a meta-analysis of the research around exercising indoor versus outdoors,’ he recalls.

 ‘The evidence suggests there is an extra benefit to exercising outdoors when comparing like with like.
 So, for example, in examining running indoors versus running outdoors (the activity the majority of these studies looked at), participants doing the latter showed greater reductions in anxiety and greater feelings of enjoyment and pleasure.
 It seems that being outdoors has benefits, exercise has benefits, and exercising outside has both of those benefits.’

 Exercise encourages mindfulness

-The last word goes to Laura Watters, senior physiotherapist at The Walton Centre in Liverpool, which works with patients affected by a brain or spinal injury.
-‘The people I work with are dealing with conditions that are going to affect the rest of their lives,’ she explains.
+Laura Watters, senior physiotherapist at The Walton Centre in Liverpool, which works with patients affected by a brain or spinal injury, explains: ‘The people I work with are dealing with conditions that are going to affect the rest of their lives,’ she explains.
 ‘There are huge anxieties – their whole world has just exploded.
 But when we do our physio sessions, it creates a mindfulness moment.

 ‘No matter the activity, exercise helps them focus on what they’re doing at that time, and not all the other things they’ve been worrying about.
 It’s the same for me – I can’t even tell you how much difference exercise has made to me.
 It used to be something I’d do if I got around to doing it, but it’s now a staple of the day.
 Swimming, running, cycling, kickboxing… it’s just about me, being in the moment.’